 Note: The service optionally sends anonymized crash reports on mobile apps, but this can be easily disabled in the preferences.

 Surfshark also publishes a warrant canary to warn users about privacy violations.
-As of January 12, 2021, the warrant canary showed no issues.
 On the privacy front, Surfshark is looking good.

 IPVanish privacy and logs